The Snow Queen

 The reindeer said, “Is it some magic that will give Gerda the power of ten men?”

 "Maybe," said the Lapland woman.
 She turned to the reindeer.
-"Take Gerda to the Snow Queen’s palace.
-You will see a bush with red berries half covered in snow.
+"Go now, both of you to the Snow Queen’s palace.
+About one hundred feet before the entrance you will see a bush with red berries half covered in snow.
 Put her down at the bush and wait for her there while she goes to find Kai.
 And Gerda," said she, turning to the girl, "When you find Kai, he will not want to leave.
 He is in her power.
 He thinks that her palace is the very best place in the world.
 He has forgotten all about you.”

-“Forgotten all about me?" cried out Gerda in alarm.
-"But then how can I rescue him?”
+“But then how can I rescue him?" said Gerda.

-“Look at what you have already done!" said the Lapland woman.
+“Look at what you have already done!" snapped the Lapland woman.
 "Look at how far you've already come."

 “Oh, no!” said Gerda after the cabin was no longer in sight.
 “I left my fur boots behind!”
 But there was no time to go back.
 So on they went.